DDDDDelta/Deltas_Chess/README.md

 ## Contributers

 The project is a collabration between two University of Waterloo students
-- Steven(Chenwei) "DDDDDelta" Shi: Project management, program design, game rules and logic
+- Steven(Chenwei) "DDDDDelta" Shi: Project management, program design, game rules and logic, refactoring this project to be Qt based
 - Bob(Shenyan) "BobZheng00" Zheng: frontend rendering, testing

 ## Prerequisites

-- C++ Runtime: Make sure you have C++ Runtime installed on your system.
+- Requires Qt 15.0.0 above

 ## Getting Started

-1. Download the release package and unzip
-2. Execute run.bat
-(files are a bit messy in origin/master, it is not recommanded to compile it yourself)

-## Usage

-- Execute run.bat.
-- Click to select pieces, click again to execute move.
-- The game will display notifications for promotion, check, and checkmate scenarios.
-- Enjoy playing chess with Deltas-Chess!
+1. Clone this repo
+2. Compile with Qt Creator 15.0.0 or above
+3. Run

 ## License